Fork me on GitHub

 • Retrieve the current PageFlow instance which was resolved and provided by the Page Flow Module automatically.

-• Instantiate a new domain model object, CampaignModel, set the zip code and store it into pageFlow, so that you can retrieve the domain model object later in other *Page State*s.
+• Instantiate a new domain model object, CampaignModel, set the zip code and store it into pageFlow, so that you can retrieve the domain model object later in other Page States.

 • Finally, if everything is okay, it sends an event named CampaignConstants.EVENT_START_QUOTE (which should be same as one of the event names in the Page Flow Definition document).